When you only have 3 days in Lisbon, you’ll want to see as much as you can without burning yourself out.

 On the whole, Alfama is much more laid back than other more touristy areas, especially close to the castle.

-Here you’ll find several quality fado houses ( Sr. Fado de Alfama and A Baiuca), as well as well as spots offering jazz (Hot Clube de Portugal) and classical music.
+Here you’ll find several quality fado houses ( Sr. Fado de Alfama and A Baiuca), as well as spots offering jazz (Hot Clube de Portugal) and classical music.

 There are wine bars, restaurants that serve as art galleries, a former bakery turned live music venue, and one of the most refined spirits bars in the city.